 Super-smart resources to help you win

-Zbizlink—an enterprise proposal creation and management tool that does everything you want it to do, and so much more!
+Zbizlink is a dynamic, cloud-based proposal management tool that does everything you want it to do, and so much more!
 It is a powerful, multitiered application that manages the entire proposal lifecycle from capture to contract.
 There are many other tools which claims to be dream tool.
 Here comes how Zbizlink makes a difference?

 Here is a very big difference.
 QPA targets medium and larger companies.
 We designed Zbizlink for ANY size organization, from very small to very large.
 The exact same Zbizlink package that we sell to large companies is available to smaller companies who cannot afford QPA, and they will get the same excellent customer service.
 Most likely, most of our customers will not use Salesforce, and many of them will not have that kind of budget.
 But with Zbizlink, they won’t need a big budget, and, by itself, it will handle all their proposal needs. ?
 So, these are some of the Zbizlink advantages I have ascertained, so far: